nvllsvm/pixel5-aosp-builder/README.md

 # Pixel 5 AOSP Builder
-Build and flash AOSP to the Pixel 5 using only a Docker
+Build and flash AOSP to the Pixel 5 using only Docker

 ## Building
 ```